AMCON Distributing (NYSEAMERICAN:DIT) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of AMCON Distributing (NYSEAMERICAN:DIT – Free Report) in a research note issued to investors on Saturday morning.
-The firm issued a hold rating on the stock.
+StockNews.com started coverage on shares of AMCON Distributing (NYSEAMERICAN:DIT – Free Report) in a research report sent to investors on Friday morning.
+The brokerage issued a hold rating on the stock.

-Separately, TheStreet lowered shares of AMCON Distributing from a b- rating to a c rating in a research report on Thursday, January 18th.
+Separately, TheStreet cut AMCON Distributing from a b- rating to a c rating in a report on Thursday, January 18th.

-AMCON Distributing (NYSEAMERICAN:DIT – Get Free Report) last released its quarterly earnings results on Thursday, January 18th.
-The company reported $1.78 EPS for the quarter.
+AMCON Distributing (NYSEAMERICAN:DIT – Get Free Report) last released its earnings results on Thursday, January 18th.
+The company reported $1.78 earnings per share for the quarter.
+The business had revenue of $644.96 million during the quarter.
 AMCON Distributing had a net margin of 0.38% and a return on equity of 9.82%.
-The company had revenue of $644.96 million for the quarter.

 AMCON Distributing Cuts Dividend

-The firm also recently declared a quarterly dividend, which was paid on Monday, February 12th.
-Shareholders of record on Friday, February 2nd were issued a $0.18 dividend.
-This represents a $0.72 annualized dividend and a yield of 0.38%.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, February 12th.
+Shareholders of record on Friday, February 2nd were paid a dividend of $0.18 per share.
+This represents a $0.72 annualized dividend and a yield of 0.37%.
 The ex-dividend date of this dividend was Thursday, February 1st.
 AMCON Distributing’s dividend payout ratio (DPR) is presently 4.30%.

-Several institutional investors and hedge funds have recently bought and sold shares of the business.
-Tower Research Capital LLC TRC increased its holdings in AMCON Distributing by 139.6% in the 3rd quarter.
-Tower Research Capital LLC TRC now owns 127 shares of the company’s stock valued at $26,000 after buying an additional 74 shares during the period.
-Acadian Asset Management LLC boosted its stake in shares of AMCON Distributing by 83.5% in the 1st quarter.
-Acadian Asset Management LLC now owns 312 shares of the company’s stock valued at $48,000 after purchasing an additional 142 shares in the last quarter.
-Renaissance Technologies LLC boosted its stake in shares of AMCON Distributing by 1.4% in the 2nd quarter.
-Renaissance Technologies LLC now owns 10,726 shares of the company’s stock valued at $1,748,000 after purchasing an additional 151 shares in the last quarter.
-Dimensional Fund Advisors LP boosted its stake in shares of AMCON Distributing by 0.8% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 20,255 shares of the company’s stock valued at $3,146,000 after purchasing an additional 153 shares in the last quarter.
-Finally, Bridgeway Capital Management LLC boosted its stake in shares of AMCON Distributing by 2.2% in the 4th quarter.
-Bridgeway Capital Management LLC now owns 8,797 shares of the company’s stock valued at $1,715,000 after purchasing an additional 192 shares in the last quarter.
-Institutional investors own 11.97% of the company’s stock.
+Several large investors have recently bought and sold shares of DIT.
+Tower Research Capital LLC TRC increased its position in shares of AMCON Distributing by 139.6% during the 3rd quarter.
+Tower Research Capital LLC TRC now owns 127 shares of the company’s stock valued at $26,000 after purchasing an additional 74 shares during the last quarter.
+Acadian Asset Management LLC increased its position in shares of AMCON Distributing by 83.5% during the 1st quarter.
+Acadian Asset Management LLC now owns 312 shares of the company’s stock valued at $48,000 after purchasing an additional 142 shares during the last quarter.
+Royal Bank of Canada purchased a new stake in shares of AMCON Distributing during the 2nd quarter valued at $103,000.
+CM Management LLC increased its holdings in AMCON Distributing by 20.7% in the 3rd quarter.
+CM Management LLC now owns 7,240 shares of the company’s stock worth $1,491,000 after acquiring an additional 1,240 shares during the last quarter.
+Finally, Bridgeway Capital Management LLC increased its holdings in AMCON Distributing by 2.2% in the 4th quarter.
+Bridgeway Capital Management LLC now owns 8,797 shares of the company’s stock worth $1,715,000 after acquiring an additional 192 shares during the last quarter.
+11.97% of the stock is currently owned by institutional investors.

 AMCON Distributing Company Profile